NationalSecurityAgency/ghidra/GhidraDocs/GettingStarted.md

-# Ghidra Installation Guide
+# Getting Started with Ghidra
-The installation information provided is effective as of Ghidra 11.3 and is subject to change with future releases.
+The information provided in this document is effective as of Ghidra 11.4 and is subject to change with future releases.

 ## Table of Contents
  1. [Platforms Supported](#platforms-supported)